AqwamCreates/DataPredict/docs/Tutorials/ChoosingTheMostEffectiveEnvironmentInputs.md

 You may use any kind of normalization techniques, including:

-* Min-Max Scaling: Scales the data to a fixed range, typically [0, 1].
+* Minimum-Maximum Scaling

-* Standardization (Z-score Normalization): Transforms the data to have a mean of 0 and a standard deviation of 1.
+* Standardization (Z-score Normalization)

-* Batch Normalization: Applies normalization across mini-batches during training, helping stabilize learning in deep networks.
+* Batch Normalization

 ## Conclusion